 The weekend is near, and we all know what that means…

 Time to try out some new places in Manchester!
-To make the weekend planning a little bit easier, we’ve rounded up the best hidden and secret bars the city has to offer… If you can find them that is.
+To make the post-lockdown planning a little bit easier, we’ve rounded up the best hidden and secret bars that Manchester has to offer… If you can find them that is.

 Discreetly placed between a body piercing shop and a t-shirt printers, Behind Closed Doors sits behind a seedy-looking door that could easily be mistaken for a private entrance to either of the shops next door.
 When you do find the door, guests are led down a suspicious staircase, decked out with XXX signs that could have you wondering if you’ve stumbled into the wrong place.